Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

 In this module, we will start by creating the first microservice named `ACA Web API – Backend` as illustrated in the [architecture diagram](../../assets/images/00-workshop-intro/ACA-Architecture-workshop.jpg){target=_blank}.
 Followed by that we will provision the  Azure resources needed to deploy the service to Azure Container Apps using the Azure CLI.

-### 1. Set up Git Repository
+### 1. Set up Git Repository & Variable Scripts

+#### Git Repository

-This workshop spans several days.
+This workshop typically spans several days.
 As such, you may close your tools, CLI sessions, reboot, or simply want to persist working implementations in a repository as each module builds upon the one before it.
 A local Git repository can help.

 - Open a command-line terminal and create a folder for your project, then switch to that folder.